 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Southport is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Southport is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Southport who work in sales jobs (18.33%), management occupations (10.39%), and teaching (9.80%).
+There are especially a lot of people living in Southport who work in sales jobs (19.67%), food service (8.54%), and office and administrative support (8.07%).

 Of important note, Southport is also a city of artists.
 Southport has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Southport’s character.

 One of the nice things about Southport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In Southport, a lot of people using a ferryboat to get to and from work every day though Southport is a relatively small city.
-Those that ride a ferryboat are using it to get to good jobs in other cities.
+In Southport, a lot of people use a ferryboat to get to work every day though Southport is a relatively small city.
+Those that ride a ferryboat are primarily traveling out of town to good jobs in other cities.

-The per capita income in Southport in 2010 was $32,966, which is wealthy relative to North Carolina, and upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $111,052 for a family of four.
+The per capita income in Southport in 2010 was $32,966, which is wealthy relative to North Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $131,864 for a family of four.
 However, Southport contains both very wealthy and poor people as well.

-Southport is a somewhat ethnically-diverse city.
 The people who call Southport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Southport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Southport include Irish, German, Scottish, and Italian.
+Important ancestries of people in Southport include German, English, Irish, Hungarian, and Italian.

 The most common language spoken in Southport is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.